 - Why the ectopic pregnancy occurred

-I wanted to jump for joy, and tell everyone I knew that we were finally pregnant again.
-Our previous experience prevented us from being happy until we knew this was a reality.
+I wanted to jump for joy and tell everyone I knew that we were finally pregnant again, but our previous experience prevented us from being happy until we knew it was a reality.

-Our family doctor agreed to do the hcg blood test for us.
-The numbers came back good, but the real test was to see if they would double in 48 hours.
+Our family doctor agreed to do the hCG blood test for us.
+The numbers came back positive, but the real test was to see if they would double in 48 hours.

 When the numbers doubled, my husband and I were relieved.
-My ob/gyn wanted to see us right away, instead of waiting for the traditional 8 to 10 week appointment.
-My first ultrasound of my daughter was at 5 weeks and 3 days, and her heart was BEATING.
+My OB/GYN wanted to see us right away instead of waiting for the traditional appointment at 8 to 10 weeks.
+My first ultrasound of my daughter was at five weeks and three days, and to my resounding joy, her heart was beating.

 The Complicated Pregnancy

 My baby girl had an expected due date of July 4, 2004.
 My husband was ecstatic and so was the rest of my family.
-Me?
+As for myself?
 I was terrified.
 I thought that all my reservations about pregnancy would be over, but my fears only increased.

-Every visit to the doctor's office lead to more problems.
-I had horrible morning sickness, gestational diabetes and then spotting at 21 weeks.
+Every visit to the doctor's office led to more problems.
+I had horrible morning sickness, gestational diabetes, and then spotting at 21 weeks.
 My worst fear was that I was going to lose the baby, which would have destroyed me.
-I wouldn't let myself imagine life with her because I was so afraid it was never going to happen.
+I wouldn't even let myself imagine life with her because I was so afraid it was never going to happen.

-My doctor was concerned that the baby may be too big for me to deliver and wanted to schedule a c-section.
-I didn't want this, but I agreed that I would consent only if necessary.
+My doctor was concerned that the baby might be too big for me to deliver and wanted to schedule a C-section.
+I didn't want this, but I agreed that I would consent if absolutely necessary.
 On June 14, 2004, the doctor decided it was more dangerous for me to stay pregnant than for me to deliver.
-I was scheduled for induction on June 19, 2004.
-I was also put on complete bed rest for the next five days.
+I was scheduled for induction on June 19, 2004, and put on complete bed rest for the next five days.

 On June 15, 2004, I woke up uncomfortable.
-I tried setting up, lying on my side, standing up; nothing helped.
-I called my mom who came over immediately.
+I tried sitting up, lying on my side, and standing up, but nothing helped.
+I called my mom, who came over immediately.
 I decided not to bother my husband at work just because I was uncomfortable.

 Shortly after arriving at the hospital, I found out I was indeed in labor.
 I was amazed because I felt fine, just a tad uncomfortable.
-When the doctor informed us that I was 4 centimeters dilated, I knew I had to call my husband.
-My husband arrived at 1pm and the doctors told us to prepare for a long night of waiting.
-We told everyone to wait till the next day to come because I was going to be there awhile.
+When the doctor informed us that I was four centimeters dilated, I knew I had to call my husband.
+My husband arrived at 1 pm, and the doctors told us to prepare for a long night of waiting.
+We told everyone to wait until the next day to come because I was going to be there awhile.

 Even as I was in labor, I was still doubting the fact that I was going to be a mother.
 My anxiety and fears would not let me enjoy the moments right before I gave birth.
-Contrary to what everyone believed, and with no epidural the nurse insisted I have, my daughter was born at 7:17pm on June 15, 2004.
+And yet, contrary to what everyone believed, and without the epidural the nurse insisted I have, my daughter was born at 7:17 pm on June 15, 2004.